Maternity, Parental & Pre-placement Adoption Leave For B.C. Government Employees

 - Important information about pre-placement adoption leave allowance

 You may want to adjust or cancel benefits or deductions during your leave.
 Know your options.

 Extending Your Leave

-There are two ways to enjoy more time with your family after you've finished your maternity, parental or pre-placement adoption leave:
+There are two ways to have more time off after you've finished your maternity, parental or pre-placement adoption leave:

 Extended child care leave

-Regular employees can take this leave without pay at the conclusion of their maternity, parental or pre-placement adoption leave.
+Regular employees can take this leave without pay at the end of their maternity, parental or pre-placement adoption leave.
 The total combined leave can be up to 18 months.
-Send a written request to your supervisor at least four weeks before the end of your maternity, parental or pre-placement adoption leave.
+Send a written request to your supervisor at least four weeks before the end of your initial leave.